|

 monastery in 1419 during the Ming Dynasty (1368-1644).
 The monastery

-was named Sera which means wild rose in the Tibetan language, because
+was named Sera which means wild rose in the Tibetan language,

-monastery was built.
+the monastery was built.

 Use your browsers "Go Back" button to return to the